blaizard/bzd/docs/bdl/syntax.md

 ```
 enum MyEnum
 {
-	FIRST,
+	first,
-	SECOND
+	second
 }
 ```

 ### Strong Types

 Strong typing is supported with the `using` keyword.
-For example, to define an integer strong type, this can be done as follow:
+For example, to define an integer with strong typing, this can be done as follow:
 ```
-using MyStrongType = Integer [min = 0, max = 23];
+using MyStrongType = Integer [min(0), max(23)];
 ```

 ## Namespaces